Cosmological Constant Problem and $H_0$ Tension in Void-dominated Cosmology: Global and Local Behavior of Voids in Void-dominated Cosmology

 \subsection{Mass Density for a Cosmic Void}

 For a perfectly empty spherical bubble with a total mass accumulated on the shell, the mass density can be calculated from the simple relation below,

-Here $M_{\rm {i}}$ is the mass of the supercluster and $\bar{r}_{\rm {v}}$ is the average radius of a cosmic void.
-Taking into account the values of Table 1. for the mass and radius of the Laniakia supercluster, we obtain
+Here $M_{\rm {i}}$ is the mass of the supercluster enclosed the cosmic void and $\bar{r}_{\rm {v}}$ is the average radius of a cosmic void.
+Taking into account the values of Table \ref{table:I}. for the mass and radius of the Laniakia supercluster, we obtain

 is very close to the universe's average mass density of the universe \cite{Cheng:2008grc}\textit{i.e.}